MileHacker Logo

 • Purchase a Metrobus card upon arrival.

-• Ride-sharing apps are economical for city travel.
+• Ride-sharing apps are inexpensive for getting around the city.

 • Compare prices with conventional taxis.